mcourteaux/sfincludes/README.md

 instructions it can find, by looking for files with similar names, in a set of directories you specify.

+## 👀 Why SFincludes?
+This is the go-to solution to fix your include statements after reorganizing your files into different directories.
+Instead of going through a loop of [compile, fix include error, repeat]; `SFincludes` analyzes your project and automatically fixes all your include statements.

+## ⚙️  How?
 How does it fix the includes?
-It searches first finds all header files (`.h` or `.hpp`) and then fixes every include with one of the found headers.
+It first gathers all header files (`.h` or `.hpp`) found in the specified include directories.
+Next it processes all files one-by-one found in the specified source directories, and then fixes every include with one of the found headers.
+Which header is chosen depends on the configuration you pass such as fuzzy filename matching, allowing changing system-includes to user-includes and visa-versa.

-The selected header is chosen by the file name.
+The selected header is chosen by file name.
 By default the filename should match exactly.
-Optionally, fuzzy matching can be done, using the Levenshtein distance (aka the "edit distance").
-When fuzzy search is enabled, it will try to prioritize files in the same directory as the file currently being fixed.
+When there are multiple files with the exact same name found during the header-searching process, the one with the minimal changes in path will be preferred (the other options will be reported as alternatives that were considered but not chosen).
+Optionally, fuzzy matching can be done, using a customized Levenshtein distance (also known as the "edit distance").

 Optionally the `.h` extension can be replaced by a `.hpp` extension for *all* your header files.
-Note that this tool will not try to figure out wether or not a particular file is a C or a C++ header.
+Note that this tool will _not_ try to figure out whether or not a particular file is a C or a C++ header.
+Note that this feature is unsuitable for projects that use a mix of C and C++.

-## Command line arguments
+## 🖥️ Command line arguments

 ```
   --help                     Produce help message.